 I was born in Melbourne, Australia.
 An only child, I grew up reading extensively and imagining myself into my favourite stories – for several years I was the unknown sixth member of the Famous Five.
 My first story, written at age six, was a terribly derivative fairytale called ‘Rose Red and the Nine Pixies’, but it started something and I’ve barely stopped writing since.

 First published at age 12, I wrote a series of half-finished fantasy novels and angsty poetry throughout my teenage years, before completing a Bachelor of Arts (Hons) at the University of Melbourne, majoring in media and communications and Chinese, and freelancing extensively as a journalist.
 My journalism and academic writing has appeared in The Age, The Sydney Morning Herald, The Bulletin, East Asia Forum, Inside Story and South Asia Masala, among others.
 Deciding that I liked research, I then went on to do a PhD at the Australian National University in Canberra, where I researched China–India relations, but I quickly realised that writing a dissertation left little time for writing anything else.
 After graduating in 2012, it took participation in National Novel Writing Month (NaNoWriMo) to get my creative juices flowing again, and I completed my first novel, Greythorne, in late 2013.
-I’m currently researching bushrangers and ghost trains for my next novel, The Iron Line, as well as endeavouring to finish an academic monograph, tentatively titled India and China in the Asia-Pacific, 1890–2030 and running my own communications consultancy, Pure Arts Communications.
-In 2017 I released my first non-fiction book, Communications for Volunteers: Low-Cost Strategies for Community Groups.
+My second novel, The Iron Line, was published in 2017 and was my first foray into Australian Gothic.
+I’m now returning to my fantasy roots with a book of short stories, which is very slowly taking shape in between family commitments and running my own communications business, Pure Arts Communications.
+In 2017 I also released my first non-fiction book, Communications for Volunteers: Low-Cost Strategies for Community Groups.
 I can be contacted here.